zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 ### Task 2: Create a new secret to store the SQL connection string

-1. Now, you will add a secret to the Key Vault containing the connection string for the ContosoInsurance database in Azure SQL.
+1. Now, you will add a secret to the Key Vault containing the connection string for the Contoso Insurance database in Azure SQL.

 2. First, retrieve the connection string for your SQL database by navigating to the database in the Azure portal.